pkarolyi/garden-snail/README.md

 ## Notes

-The `1.0.0` release is working and is compatible with the latest turborepo release (`1.12.4` tested).
+The `1.1.0` release is working and is compatible with the latest turborepo releases.
+Check the integration tests on the latest [workflow run](https://github.com/pkarolyi/garden-snail/actions/).

 This version **does not include any authorization or rate limiting functionality**.
 It is intended for internal deployments in organizations with external access controls.